StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/CloudFoundry_Planning.md

 For automatical testing it is probably useful to checkout how to implement CF on vSphere.

 ### Tests
 To create end-to-end tests the java library [CF-JavaClient](https://github.com/cloudfoundry/cf-java-client) might be useful.
-Using it in the plugin-implementation it is not a option, because the plugin only creates the target artifact and does not connect to the cf instance.
+Using it in the plugin-implementation is not a option, because the plugin only creates the target artifact and does not connect to the cf instance.
 (But this decision is not finally.
 Has to be discussed!)

 ## Next Steps